pbinkley/microcopying_1940/index.markdown

 if you are going to do a lot of work.
 I think any of us who are using equipment daily are convinced that a thousand-dollar camera is what we need.
 I notice Eugene Power has two of them.
 That is a commercial enterprise.
-He buys a thousand-dollar camera because he can make more money with it. <span style="page" id="page76">[p.76]</span> It all depends on how many photographs you take.
+He buys a thousand-dollar camera because he can make more money with it. <span class="page" id="page76">[p.76]</span> It all depends on how many photographs you take.
 If it is only a few, by all means the Leica is all right, but if you have production to get out, the thousand-dollar camera is not too expensive.
 So far as the change in color of manuscripts